 Second, these references put Heaney in conversation with the poetic greats of history.
 By the time this poem was published in 1979, Heaney was a mature poet, a Noble-Prize-worthy poet even.
 According to Harold Bloom, Field Work, the collection in which this poem appears, is the book whereby Heaney officially entered the Western Canon.
 He could bandy about references to Shakespeare and Wyatt because, unlike he was fifteen years ago, he’s closer to their level now.

 By invoking common cultural touchstones, Heaney also creates something universal.
 Shakespeare, Donne, and Wyatt are all considered canonical authors and their works are fairly well-known to most of the English-speaking world.
 In a sense, they belong to everyone now, not just to Heaney but also his to readers.
 Forming a connection to a shared past makes this poem feel like it is, just like that older literature, a type of communal property.

-However in the octet, we see that the places and characters Heaney alludes to are not necessarily universal.
+However in the octave, we see that the places and characters Heaney alludes to are not necessarily universal.
 Not everyone knows where Donegal is and most people outside of Ireland will have to look up Diarmuid and Grainne.
 At the same time that Heaney wants to reach out into the broader world, he also wants to keep things close to home, grounded in what is familiar and important to him, even as the world around him dismisses it.
 By combining the hallowed literary canon of Great Britain with the places and folklore of Ireland, Heaney is attempting to put both on the same level, to assert the value of this specially Irish material when held against the “approved” literature.
 In his allusions, he is simultaneously universal and private, just as he is in the poem overall.

 Thanks for staying till the end!
 Let me know in the comments what your favorite Heaney poem is and whether you agree or disagree with my thoughts on this one.